PnEcrins/GeoNature-mobile-webapi/docs/installation-en.md

 ::

-    sudo cp faune/apache.vhost.sample /etc/apache2/sites-available/faune
+    sudo cp main/apache.vhost.sample /etc/apache2/sites-available/synchronomade.conf

 Warning : starting with apache 2.4 the virtual host file need to have a .conf extension

-Edit it and replace /path_to_webapi/faune/ by the correct path.
+Edit it and replace /path_to_webapi/main/ by the correct path.

 Activate it and restart apache :

-    sudo a2ensite faune
+    sudo a2ensite synchronomade
     sudo apache2ctl restart

-Web API is now available on http://server/faune/.
+Web API is now available on http://server/synchronomade/.

 =====